 Thailand Long Stay Visa via Property Investment: The 3 Million Baht Route Explained

 Thailand does not grant permanent residency simply for buying property.
-However, certain major developers currently partner with Thailand Longstay Service (TLS) to support eligible foreign buyers investing at least THB 3 million in applying for renewable long-stay visas under existing immigration regulations.
+However, foreign buyers investing at least THB 3 million in qualifying property may be eligible to apply for a renewable long-stay visa, subject to the programme requirements in force at the time of application.

 Thailand Long Stay Visa via Property Investment: Key Takeaways

-• Minimum investment: THB 3,000,000 in qualifying freehold condominium or eligible leasehold property.
+• Minimum investment: THB 3,000,000 in qualifying freehold condominium or eligible leasehold property purchased on or after 1 October 2025.

 • Administered via Thailand Longstay Service (TLS): Developers partner with TLS to support visa applications.